 4. Think mobile

-Online shoppers are increasingly looking to their phone in order to make a purchase and search engines like Google know this.
+Online shoppers are increasingly looking to their phone in order to make a purchase and search engines like Google know this and it’s only growing.
 With how well a site performs on mobile another one of the ranking factors, it’s important to optimise it for these devices.
 You need to consider the following features and how important they are to consumers nowadays;

 Of course, you need a tool to measure how mobile-friendly your site is.
 Luckily, Google has its Mobile-Friendly Test to see how well your eCommerce store performs.

 Caption: Tillison Consulting website in Google’s Mobile-Friendly Test